Parabolic Conjugation and Commuting Varieties

 \begin{Mtheorem} The parabolic subgroup $P$ acts finitely on $\N_{\pp}$ if and only if its block size vector appears (up to symmetry) in the diagram \ref{app:fin_case_diag}.
 The complementary cases to diagram \ref{app:fin_case_diag} are displayed in diagram \ref{app:inf_case_diag}.

 In particular, $P$ acts infinitely if $P$ has at least $6$ blocks, if $P$ has at least $3$ blocks of size at least $2$ or if $P$ has at least $2$ blocks of size at least $6$. \end{Mtheorem}

-We also consider the same questions for the actions of a Levi subalgebra $L_P$ of $P$ on the nilpotent cone $\N_{\pp}$ or on the nilradical $\mathfrak{n}_{\pp}$.
+We also consider the same questions for the actions of a Levi subgroup $L_P$ of $P$ on the nilpotent cone $\N_{\pp}$ and on the nilradical $\mathfrak{n}_{\pp}$.
 Answers are given in Section \ref{ssect:Levi_result}.

-For simplicity, most of the intermediate results of the paper are only stated with the additional assumption that $K$ is algebraically closed.
-Unless otherwise specified, we will assume that this is always the case.
+Unless otherwise specified, we assume that $K$ is algebraically closed.
+We explain how to drop this hypothesis in Section \ref{sect:field}.

 The first step in order to prove our main theorem is to translate the Lie-theoretic setup to a setup in the representation theory of finite-dimensional algebras in Section \ref{sect:act_quiv}.
-Thus, we define a quiver with relations and a certain subcategory of its representations such that the isomorphism classes in this category correspond bijectively to $P$-orbits in $\N_{\pp}$.
-One difficulty of this correspondence is that we have to look for the number of isomorphism classes for each dimension vector.
+Thus, we define a quiver with relations and a certain subcategory of its representation category such that the isomorphism classes in this subcategory correspond bijectively to the $P$-orbits in $\N_{\pp}$.
+One difficulty of this correspondence is that we have to look for the number of isomorphism classes for fixed dimension vectors.

 The proof of the main theorem is approached from two directions, then.
 On the one hand, we use covering techniques \cite{BoGa,Ga3} in Section \ref{sect:covering}.
 This leads us to the study of a subcategory of representations of an acyclic quiver.
 Several ad-hoc infinite families of representations of this covering quiver are pointed out which allow us to find the infinite cases of our original problem in Proposition \ref{prop:class_inf}.
 We advance the theory of representations of our covering quiver, especially via the notion of $\Delta$-filtered representations \cite{DlR}.
 This yields the partial results of Proposition \ref{prop:reptypeGeneral} and \ref{prop:classifFDelta}.